Too Much Sodium

 Sodium is required in our bodies for a variety of functions.
-For example, sodium helps us to regulate fluids in our cells and transmit nerve messages, and helps our muscles to contract.
+For example, it helps us to regulate fluids in our cells and transmit nerve messages, and helps our muscles to contract.
 Here in the United States, experts recommend that we need no less than 500 milligrams but we consume much more than this.
 Some of us consume 10,000 to 12,000 milligrams a day.
 Is this too much?
 Researchers and nutritionists think so.1

 Some individuals are sensitive to too much sodium in their bodies and sensitivity increases as we age.
-Too much sodium has been connected to increasing the pressure in their blood vessels and this increases the risk for heart disease.
+Too much of it has been connected to increasing the pressure in their blood vessels and this increases the risk for heart disease.
 Health experts recommend that these individuals should limit their sodium intake to about 2,300 milligrams of sodium, which is the amount found in a teaspoon of salt.

 Health experts are also discovering that too much sodium may also increase the risk of heart disease.
 This is true even among those whose blood pressure is not sensitive to salt.
 In a study published last year, researchers reviewed data from two randomized trials.
 They examined the sodium intake of adults aged 30 – 54 years old who had a high normal blood pressure.
 High normal would be 80 – 89 mm Hg diastolic – the bottom number and less than 140 mm Hg for the systolic or top number of the blood pressure reading.
 They learned that reducing sodium intake reduces blood pressure in sodium sensitive individuals but may also lower the risk of stroke and cardiovascular disease.2